pieroproietti/penguins-eggs/DOCS/WAY-TO-FEDORA.md

 At this point the button "Begin installation" bottom right is enabled, press it to confirm.

-The installation will start.
+The installation will start, is not exactly short.
+At the end will be enabled a buttom on bottom right to reboot.

 > [!NOTE]
 > This is tested just on BIOS, under a VM on Proxmox VE.

-## reboot and enable uinput
+## Enable uinput
+We can immidiatly connect via ssh with the user we created.

-To use spice-vdagent we need to enable `uinput`:
+To use `spice-vdagent` we need to enable `uinput`:

 ```
 echo "uinput" | sudo tee /etc/modules-load.d/uinput.conf